Real Estate Commissions in Toronto

 • Transparency is mandatory.
 The Real Estate Council of Ontario (RECO) requires agents to disclose how they’re paid — something clearly outlined in the official RECO Information Guide (PDF)

 • Competition Bureau oversight.
-Canada’s Competition Bureau keeps an eye on anti‑competitive practices and pushes for consumer choice — currently investigating whether CREA’s commission and MLS rules stifle competition in the real estate market.
+Canada’s Competition Bureau keeps an eye on anti‑competitive practices and pushes for consumer choice — currently investigating continues to scrutinize industry rules to ensure they do not stifle competition in the real estate market.

 • TRESA (Trust in Real Estate Services Act): Strengthens disclosure requirements, modernizes advertising rules, and clarifies agent obligations.